zulip/zulip-mobile/docs/howto/build-run.md

 * Commands once you've set up:
   * `tools/run-android` - build, then run on an active emulator or USB-connected device.
 This won't start the emulator automatically.
-  * `yarn build:android-nokeys` - build an APK in release mode, just skipping Sentry setup (which requires an authentication token), and using your debug keystore for signing.
-The output APK will be at `android/app/build/outputs/apk/release/app-release.apk`.
+  * `yarn build:android-nokeys` - build APKs in release mode, just skipping Sentry setup (which requires an authentication token), and using your debug keystore for signing.
+The output APKs will be in `android/app/build/outputs/apk/release/`.
-  * `yarn build:android-nokeys -Psigned` - build an APK in release mode, just skipping Sentry setup (which requires an authentication token).
-The output APK will be at `android/app/build/outputs/apk/release/app-release.apk`.
+  * `yarn build:android-nokeys -Psigned` - build APKs in release
+    mode, just skipping Sentry setup (which requires an authentication token).
+The output APKs will be in `android/app/build/outputs/apk/release/`.

 [android-emu-cmd-line]: https://developer.android.com/studio/run/emulator-commandline.html